adambard/learnxinyminutes-docs/solidity.html.markdown

 // by default, all values are set to 0 on instantiation

-// Delete can be called on most types, and will set the values to 0 by assignment uint x = 5;
+// Delete can be called on most types
+// (it does NOT destroy the value, but rather sets the value to 0 by assignment) uint x = 5;
-delete(x); // x is now 0
+delete x; // x is now 0

 // 2.
 DATA STRUCTURES